Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 # 1. Introduction

-The goal of the project is to provide a way to visit the school as if we were in.
+The goal of the project is to provide a way to visit the future school as if we were in at the end of its construction.
-It will be visitable using **Virtual Reality** headset.
+It will be visitable by using **Virtual Reality** headset.

-It should be able to anticipate issues that could append in the school and also a way to visit the school without being physically in it.
+It should be able to anticipate issues that could append in the school in real life and also a way to visit the school without being physically in it.

-All logic systems should also be applied to the virtual environment.
+All logic systems should also be applied to the virtual environment as the real one.
 By logic systems, we mainly means doors locked to unauthorized peoples.

-Some scenarios should be possible to simulate in order to see what append in the school
+Some scenarios should be possible to simulate in order to see what append in the school.

-It's also a realistic simulation, it's not a video game.
-Physics have to be applied to objets, rooms, user.
+It's a **realistic simulation**, it's not a video game.
+The goal is to build something as real as possible in all areas.
+It also means that physics have to be applied to objets, rooms, user.
 By physics we means no flight across walls, no permissions bypass not planned.

 # 2. What's VR ?
 Why VR ?

 **VR** stands for **Virtual Reality**
 VR is a simulated world that can be similar to or completely different from the real world.
 In that case, closest to reality, better it will be.
-VR is simulated using a Headset that the user have to wear to visit the simulation
+VR is simulated using a Headset that the user have to wear to visit the simulation.

-Since we want a realistic simulation, VR is the closest to the reality.
+As we want a realistic simulation, VR is the closest solution to reality.
-It allows a user to simulate the school as if he was inside.
+It allows users to simulate a visit of the future school as if he was inside.
-VR could have been avoided but the immersion wouldn't have been as intense.
+VR could have been avoided but the immersion wouldn't have been as intense and realistic.

 # 3. General Needs

-We need a realistic representation of the school, as realistic as possible.
+We need a realistic representation of the school, the closest that we can.
 That include:
 - Working doors
 - Door lock